-The Office of the Attorney General's Antitrust Division is responsible for enforcing the antitrust provisions of Washington's Unfair Business Practices-Consumer Protection Act.
+The Office of the Attorney General's Antitrust Division is responsible for enforcing Federal and Washington State Antitrust Laws.
+This includes antitrust provisions of Washington's Unfair Business Practices-Consumer Protection Act.
 The division also brings actions in federal court under Sections One and Two of the Sherman Act.
 The Antitrust Division investigates complaints about potential anti-competitive activity.

 Our office looks for: